 Officially started in 1892, the Minnesota Marching Band is one of the most vibrant and visible organizations on campus.
 With more than 300 members, the "Pride of Minnesota" performs at all home football games and at an annual indoor concert at Northrop Auditorium.
 Pep bands perform at basketball, hockey, and volleyball events throughout the year as well.
 Check out the marching band!

-Cheerleading had its start at the University of Minnesota.
+Did you know organized cheerleading started at the University of Minnesota?
 In 1898, U of M student Johnny Campbell offered to lead cheers at football games.
-After Campbell and his “yell leaders” pepped up the crowd during a 17-6 Gopher victory over Northwestern, the tradition of cheerleading was born.
+After Campbell and his "yell leaders" pepped up the crowd during a 17-6 Gopher victory over Northwestern, the tradition of cheerleading was born.
 That great tradition continues today, with the cheerleading and dance teams performing at all home football games and many hockey and basketball games.
-In fact, the U of M dance team won four straight national championships in 2003-2006!
+In fact, the U of M dance team is one of the top in the nation, with over 19 UDA National Championships.
+In 2019, the U of M All Girl Cheer team took second place in the nation, with the Coed Cheer team taking home 10th.
+Now that is something to cheer about!

 The Minnesota Rouser was the result of a Minneapolis Tribune newspaper contest in 1909 to come up with a fight song for the University.
 Sung at all sporting events, the Rouser is one of the best traditions in all of college sports!